Menu

 Participation in Production:

 • Must be willing and able to be cast in a sizeable role in the production.
+Intern actors are very important as they ensure the production stays on track since interns would have a larger amount of theatrical performance experience.

 • Learn & memorize all blocking, choreography, lines, music, etc... to be prepared to perform as you would with any other regular production.
+The show is taught/learned in three to four days.

 Costumes/Sets/Props: